berrante/Psychic-Game/README.md

 ## Code Overview
 1. When game is started by the user, a function runs to select a random letter from our letters array.
-1. Each keystroke is logged and then compared against our selected letter.
+2. Each keystroke is logged and then compared against our selected letter.
-  1. Our Guesses var goes down by one.
-  1. If user guesses correctly, our Wins var is increased by one.
-  1. If user guesses incorrectly:
+  a.
+Our Guesses var goes down by one. b1.
+If user guesses correctly, our Wins var is increased by one. b2.
+If user guesses incorrectly:
-    1. If guesses remain, allow for more keystrokes.
-    1. If no guesses remain, increase our Losses var by one and reset the game.
+    c1.
+If guesses remain, allow for more keystrokes. c2.
+If no guesses remain, increase our Losses var by one and reset the game.